melaniesigrid/oop_school-library/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to all my partners and code reviewers at Microverse.
-- Inspiration
-- etc

 ## 📝 License